 Dr. Aung Tun Oo obtained his PhD at the Department of Agricultural Economics, Ghent University Belgium in 2018.
 The PhD dissertation is entitled as 'Characterizing farm households' vulnerability and adaptation to climate change in Myanmar".
 He graduated the degree of Agricultural Science in 2008, with specialization in soil and water management at Yezin Agricultural University, Myanmar.
 In 2011, he further obtained a diploma in Agricultural Business Management at Ruppin Academic Center in Israel and in 2014; he obtained the degree of International Master of Science in Rural Development (IMRD) at Ghent University in Belgium.
 His research areas are agricultural economics, natural resource management, climate change, disaster risk reduction, vulnerability assessment and rural development.
 He participated in several international scientific conferences with oral contributions and is author and co-author of a number of international peer-reviewed publications.

-Shelly has about 9 years of working experience in water sector and also many good experiences on the international published journal papers.
-Her areas of expertise include research and modeling experience in water resources sector using GIS and remote sensing, hydro-meteorological database system installation and analysis for early warning system, sustainable river basin management, design of irrigation and hydraulic structures, flood disaster risk assessment and management and so on.
+Shelly has about 9 years of working experience in water sector and also many good experiences on the international peer-review journal papers.
+Among them, she has 6 years of working experiences in two international projects – JICA-SATREPS Project and World Bank-AIRBM Project.
+Her areas of expertise include research and modeling experience in water resources sector, hydro-meteorological database system installation and analysis for early warning system, flood disaster risk assessment and management, sustainable river basin management, and design of irrigation hydraulic structures.